Polaris000/BlogCode/RasaChatbot/README.md

 ```

 ### Chatting with the bot
-To test your bot, pen a new terminal window and start a rasa shell session.
+To test your bot, open a new terminal window and start a rasa shell session.
 ```
 $ rasa shell
 ```
 This will let you chat with your bot in your terminal.
-But if you want to cleaner UI and a little more info like what intents were identified and what entities were extracted, you can use Rasa X.
+If you want a more interactive UI and a little more debugging information like what intents were identified and what entities were extracted, you can use Rasa X.

 ---